 Knowing that we had prayed about her concern helped her fall asleep.

 One of the coolest things for me and Jesh in parenting has been watching Addie catch on to biblical truths like prayer.

 When she’s worried about something, more than likely she will ask us to pray for her.

 We are watching her turn to God for comfort and peace, and it’s beautiful to see.

 4. Pray with Your Child

-What’s another way you can help your kids deal with their anxiety?
+What’s another way you can help kids with anxiety?